amosokech/Portfolio-Construction-Analysis-with-Python/Introduction to portfolio construction with python/notebooks_and_codem01_v02/nb/README.md

 # Vijay's Notebooks and EDHEC Risk Kit Code
-(c) Vijay Vaidyanathan 2019
+(c) Amos Okech 2020

-Here are my Notebooks and Code files I developed for the EDHEC/Coursera course for you to use as a reference.
+Here are my Notebooks and Code files I did as an assignment for the EDHEC/Coursera course for you to use as a reference.

 You will also need to have the data folder unpacked into the same folder as these in order to load the data in.

-This is version 01, I will update as bugs/issues are reported.
+I will keep updating this folder as I gain more experience in the world of finance